appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-webhook-workflow.md

         }
     }
     ```
-8. To send message to the selected user, you'll have to capture message, selected user and then send these details to the workflow for processing.
+8. To send a message to the selected user, you'll have to capture the message, and the selected user, and then send these details to the workflow for processing.
 To achieve this, create a JS object, name it _Send\_Receive\_Message_, delete the auto-generated code, and add the below code to it.
-The `sendMessage` function captures the message, selected user's name and email, and then triggers the workflow by supplying the parameters.
+The `sendMessage` function captures the message, the selected user's name, and email, and then triggers the workflow by supplying the parameters.
     ```javascript
     export default {
         //Trigger the workflow and send a message to the workflow